 For example:

-- Potassium: Helps regulate intracellular fluid volume.
+- Potassium: Helps regulate intracellular fluid volume and normal muscle and nerve function.

 The Impact of Medications on Water Absorption